 Pediatric Stethoscope: The Comprehensive Guide

-Having the correct medical equipment for working with your patients is crucial for you in delivering good medical care.
+Having the correct medical equipment for working with your patients is crucial for you in delivering good paediatric care.

-The stethoscope is a simple, yet enduring, basic medical device essential for the diagnosis of many diseases and conditions.
+The stethoscope is a simple, yet enduring and crucial medical device essential for the diagnosis of many diseases and conditions.

-While stethoscopes are pretty simple, all stethoscopes are not equal in durability, sensitivity, size, or function.
+While stethoscopes are simple instruments, all stethoscopes are not equal in durability, sensitivity, size, or function.

-Pediatric stethoscopes are much like all other stethoscopes, except for a small difference in the size and shape of the chestpiece and their availability in child-friendly shapes and colors.
+Pediatric stethoscopes are much like adult stethoscopes, except for a small difference in the size and shape of the chestpiece to allow for more accurate auscultation, and their availability in child-friendly shapes and colors.
 Here are the enduring favourites amongst pediatric physicians:

 |3M Littmann Classic II Pediatric Stethoscope||Check Price →|